Keith Hale: Space Cadets

 Hale, along with former Blood Donor colleagues John Bentley and Gordon Coxon released one experimental self-titled 'acid-jazz' album in 1988.

 Jasper Fish

 Nicknamed Jasper Fish by Ginger Baker (a reference to Hale originating from a fishing city), he recorded two albums in the guise of Jasper Fish and the Alice Band.
 Alice is the name of Hale's daughter.
-Supported Jools Holland in 1998.
-Described as 'very much in the Canterbury style of the '70s'.
+They supported Jools Holland in 1998, and were described as 'very much in the Canterbury style of the '70s'.

 Mind Your Head

 Project with Squeeze bass player and former Space Cadet John Bentley.
 Performed showcase at Ropetackle, Shoreham, 2 May 2008.

 Musical director and music tutor

 In the present day, Hale writes and arranges many children's musical productions in the Kent and London area and teaches keyboards and songwriting at Charles Darwin School.
 He has participated with members of Squeeze's Chris Difford's songwriting workshops in Italy.